VALUING A PHUKET PROPERTY

 Ask yourself the question: was this property built to a standard that will keep it in good shape for many years to come?

 Everyone always wants the best deal possible, and in Asia this usually means finding as many square metres as possible for the desired price.
-The price per unit of space definitely makes a difference, and quite often this drives the final decision.
+The price per unit of space definitely makes a difference, and quite often this can drive the final decision.
+This is especially so with condos for sale in Phuket.

-A buyer who goes in search of a new home in Europe, Australia or North America does not necessarily pay the same attention to square footage (or metreage) as we do in Asia.
+A buyer who goes in search of a new apartment or condo in Europe, Australia or North America does not necessarily pay the same attention to square footage (or metreage) as we do in Asia.
 It’s just not that important.
-You either like the property, or you don’t.
+You either like the unit, or you don’t.
 It either fits your needs, or it doesn’t.
 It’s either on par with surrounding properties, or it’s not.

-In Phuket, however, this little dimension can have an out sized importance for potential investors.
+In Phuket, however, this little dimension can have an out sized importance for potential condo investors.
 In most cases it is easy to determine why a THB 32,000/m2 property costs so much less than a THB 200,000/m2 property.
-But it is sometimes harder to ascertain why one property is significantly more expensive than comparable properties in a similar area.
+But it is sometimes harder to ascertain why one condo is significantly more expensive than comparable condos in a similar area.

 In Phuket, the developer of a new build will set the price per unit based not merely on the demand for those units, but also to achieve what they consider to be a satisfactory profit.
 Furthermore, developers who pride themselves on the use of high-end fixtures and finishings (especially fully equipped western kitchens) will typically demand a premium over those who do not.

 Sometimes, however, the price/m2 may seem entirely random.
 That is when demand is driving the price.
-If new units are flying off the shelves like Cabbage Patch Dolls, then the price/m2 may be perfectly valid.
+If new condo units are flying off the shelves, then the price/m2 may be perfectly valid.
 With a new build, developers have even been known to raise prices during the various stages of the initial offer period, in order to take advantage of this high demand and improve their margins.

 While proximity to key attractions can be important, the major price differences will be between urban, rural, beach and sea view.
-Phuket Town (which attracts more locals than foreigners), has a lower price per square metre than Patong, which has one of the higher averages, as does most of the West Coast.
+Kathu (which attracts just as money locals as foreigners), has a lower price per square metre than Patong, which is just a few minutes drive over the hill, and has one of the higher averages, as does most of the west coast.

-Furthermore, the data for some properties may not be included in the figures, or it may be falsely represented.
-There are areas which are mostly undeveloped, but may have one or two high end resorts, thus giving the impression on paper that the area is far more expensive than elsewhere in Phuket.
-Yet land prices in that area may be cheaper than in other parts of the island, which will ultimately fuel further development of better-value condominiums or villas.
+Furthermore, the data for some condominium projects may not be included in the figures, or it may be falsely represented.
+There are areas which are mostly undeveloped, but may have one or two high end condo resorts, thus giving the impression on paper that the area is far more expensive than elsewhere in Phuket.
+Yet land prices in that area may be significantly cheaper than in other parts of the island, which will ultimately fuel further development of better-value condominiums or villas.

 We have seen the latter dynamic frequently, whereby a high price/m2 is being demanded in areas where the land has traditionally been cheaper, such as the East Coast.
 The “island mentality” suggests that a finite quantity of land justifies these higher prices, but there is still a fair amount land left for development.
 Land in high-demand areas is becoming increasingly difficult to find, but this does not necessarily justify “high-demand” prices in other areas of the island.

-Villa buyers or investors should also establish whether the price per square metre is for the living area or for the entire land plot, which can be somewhat more difficult to ascertain than sizing up a condo.
+Buyers or investors in Phuket pool villas should also establish whether the price per square metre is for the built area, usable area or internal living area.
+Developers will always give the land plot size, but there can be some confusion in the numbers they release for the usable area.
+It can, therefore, be somewhat more difficult to ascertain the square metres on a villa than sizing up a condo.
 For example, does it include patios, veranda, gazebos, terraces and balconies, or even car park spaces, garages or car ports?
-A large patio area (or in the case of a condo, a large balcony) could considerably lower the price per square metre but may not actually add to “living area”.
+A large patio area could considerably lower the price per square metre but may not actually add to “living area”

-Price per square metre in Phuket is higher than in other provinces of Thailand, and in some cases it may be comparable to prices in Bangkok.
-Compared to other holiday destinations around the world, however, both condominiums and landed property are remarkably good value for money on a cost per square metre basis.
+The price of property in Phuket is higher than in other provinces of Thailand, and in some cases it may be comparable to prices in Bangkok.
+Compared to other holiday destinations around the world, however, both condominiums and private pool villas are remarkably good value for money on a cost per square metre basis.

 Square metre prices tell us whether the property we are looking at is on the low or high end of properties in a given area, but they are not the only measuring stick.
 Discerning buyers can use this as a starting point, but it is only one factor to consider when determining whether a property is a sound investment.